Doctor of Ministry

 - DM706 Doctoral Project.
 After the proposal is approved, students will register for the 6-unit Doctoral Project Writing course.
-In addition to tuition, there is a $300.00 fee, which covers two professional style and format reviews and the binding of the doctoral project.
+In addition to tuition, there is a $250.00 fee, which covers two professional style and format reviews.

-Phase 1: Seminars (40 units).In cohort concentrations, the same group of students meet together online and for one- and two-week segments following a preset curriculum focused around the areas of interest listed below.
+Phase 1: Seminars (40 units).In cohort concentrations, the same group of students meet together online and for one- or two-week segments following a preset curriculum focused around the areas of interest listed below.

 The students may join one of the cohorts currently available: